Table of Contents

 - Having held grants with the author any time in the past five years;

 - Having a personal relationship with the author.

 Remember that conflicts of interest aren’t necessarily a bad thing.
 They can happen to anyone, anywhere.
 The most important thing is to declare them.
-Although competing interests render a good reason for rejecting a paper, there is still a chance that the evaluator decides that the stated conflict of interest isn’t that significant to compromise the integrity of your work.
-After all, there have been many cases of published research with declared conflict of interest.
+Although competing interests render a good reason for rejecting a paper, there is still a chance that the evaluator decides that the stated conflict of interest doesn’t significantly compromise the integrity of your work.
+After all, there have been many cases of published research with declared conflicts of interest.

 Because we know how demanding and time-consuming it is to analyze every legal aspect in publishing and be sure that a paper is in compliance with legal and ethical regulations, let us take good care of your manuscript: with Language Editing Plus Service, you can achieve excellency in written text to impact positively your audience.
 Our language experts will pay special attention to the logic and flow of contents, adjusting your document to meet your needs.
 Apart from professional text edition, we offer reference checking and a customized Cover Letter.
 All this, with unlimited rounds of language review and full support in every step of the way.
 Use the simulator below to check the price for your manuscript, using the total number of words in the document.